akeneo/pim-community-dev/internal_doc/asset_manager/add_an_operation.md

 In the Asset Manager, you can apply a transformation, defined by a set of operations, from a source file to automatically generate a target file.
 For example, you can generate a thumbnail in a specific attribute to export it to your e-commerce tool.
-Akeneo PIM is delivered with a set of default operations, but you can add yours for your needs.
+Akeneo PIM is delivered with a set of default operations, but you can add yours to match your own needs.

 In this example, we will present you how to create a new operation and use it in a transformation configuration.

 ## Create the operation description

 In this example, we will implement a new operation to rotate an image.
-This operation only needs an angle as parameter.
+This operation only needs an angle as a parameter.
-Note than it already exists a liip/imagine filter to do this operation.
+Note that a liip/imagine filter already exists for this operation.

 An operation description inherits from `Akeneo\AssetManager\Domain\Model\AssetFamily\Transformation\Operation`.
 First, create your operation: